Artificial Intelligence 4 min read Updated Jun 12, 2026

 Computer Vision in Agriculture

-Agriculture, one of the oldest industries in the world, is now being reinvented through smart farming practices powered by computer vision.
-Drones and field cameras capture images of crops, while AI algorithms detect signs of stress, disease, or pest infestations.
-This allows farmers to respond quickly and with precision, minimizing losses and optimizing yields.
+Agriculture, one of the oldest industries in the world, is being reinvented through smart farming practices powered by computer vision.
+Drones and field cameras capture images of crops, while AI algorithms detect signs of stress, disease, or pest infestations – allowing farmers to respond quickly and with precision, minimizing losses and optimizing yields.

-Another critical application is quality control.
+Quality control is another critical application.
 Traditionally, grain inspection has been slow and highly dependent on human judgment.
-Today, solutions like GrainODM provide AI-powered AI grain sample analysis, reducing inspection time from half an hour to just a few seconds.
-This ensures consistency, accuracy, and transparency in global grain trade, helping cooperatives, farmers, and buyers build trust and efficiency across the supply chain.
+Solutions like GrainODM now provide AI-powered grain sample analysis that reduces inspection time from 30 minutes to just a few seconds – ensuring consistency, accuracy, and transparency across the global grain supply chain.

 See how Agmis deployed AI-powered PPE detection at Ignitis Kaunas CHP, enabling 24/7 workplace safety monitoring with instant violation alerts and automated compliance reporting.